openmobilityfoundation/curb-data-specification/curbs/README.md

 Defines individual assets located adjacent to, overlapping, within, or associated with a Curb Space or Curb Zone.
 Important notes about Curb Objects:

-  - Curb Objects can be located anywhere: within, beside, or overlapping with Curb Zones, Spaces, or other Curb Objects
+  - Curb Objects can be located anywhere within, beside, or overlapping with Curb Zones, Spaces, or other Curb Objects
-  - Curb Objects must be related to either a Curb Space or Curb Zone
+  - Curb Objects must be associated with either a Curb Space or Curb Zone
   - Curb Objects do not typically have Curb Policies linked directly to them (unless the object is directly aligned with a single Policy, using the optional `curb_policy_id` field).
 Associated Curb Policies can be found by looking at the related Curb Zone (either directly or through the Curb Space).
   - Unlike Zones and similar to Spaces, Objects may be updated as needed, with a new `curb_object_id` being optionally assigned by the city